ric-blueberrieGG/destiny-2-weekly-reset/README.md

 3. Click "Load unpacked"
 4. Select the `dist` directory

-### Loading in Firefox
-1. Open Firefox and go to `about:debugging`
-2. Click "This Firefox"
-3. Click "Load Temporary Add-on"
-4. Select any file in the `dist` directory

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.